 Low Vision Evaluation in Charlotte and Wilmington NC

 12 million Americans over the age of 40 have low vision, according to the CDC.
-If this statistic includes you, it’s important to seek the professional eye care you deserve.As a leading Charlotte and Wilmington optometrist, Dr. Edward Paul, OD, PhD helps people of all ages live better with low vision.
+If this statistic includes you, it’s important to seek the professional eye care you deserve.As a leading Charlotte and Wilmington optometrist, The Low Vision Centers of North Carolina helps people of all ages live better with low vision.
 All his services begin with a comprehensive low vision exam.
 Read on to learn more.

 Who Needs a Low Vision Exam?

 All people benefit from routine eye exams to ensure their eyes are healthy and to detect early warning signs of vision problems.
 However, certain individuals require additional services beyond the standard eye exam.
 This includes individuals who already have signs and symptoms of low vision, including blurry vision, trouble seeing at night, and eye fatigue or headaches when looking at close-up or faraway objects.Other people who can benefit from low vision evaluations include: